Modest growth, changing market dynamics.

 As a result, food delivery platforms GMV in 2020 almost tripled, and the growth sustained into 2021, as we indicated in our second Food Delivery Platforms in Southeast Asia report released in January 2022.
 A lot has happened in the ecosystem since then.
 Today we are unveiling Momentum Works’s 3rd annual Food Delivery Platforms in Southeast Asia report.

-The report, which examines key trends, competitive dynamics as well as the platforms’ focus on path to profitability, is complimentary.
+The report examines key trends, competitive dynamics as well as the platforms’ focus on path to profitability.
 You can download your copy here.

 Here are some highlights of the report.